ArunM10/VMBQC/README.md

    **$(a)$** The **VMBQC_functions.py** script contains the main model of our manuscript i.e. the quantum circuit built using the theory of [Quantum Cellular Automata](https://arxiv.org/abs/2312.13185) inspired from MBQC.
 We refer to our [article](https://arxiv.org/pdf/2310.13524.pdf) for details.

    **$(b)$** The **8 qubits Double Gaussian.ipynb** file contains the steps of the algorithm of our manuscript starting from initializing the model, sampling bitstrings, and calculating MMD loss and gradients manually to optimize the entire model.
-We again refer to our [article](https://arxiv.org/pdf/2310.13524.pdf) for details.
+We, again, refer to our [article](https://arxiv.org/pdf/2310.13524.pdf) for details.

 ## Reproducting results
 The results from the paper can be found in the folder `/Results`.
-Each data file contains many models which need to be averaged over in order to reproduce the plots in the paper.
+Each data file contains multiple datasets which need to be averaged over in order to reproduce the plots in the paper.

+To reproduce the exact results one simply needs to load the data file using ` np.load('')`

 ## Cite our work
 If you wish to cite our git repository please use the following metadata: